 Again, an additional resistor (50 Ω in this case) is included directly in series with the noninverting input.
-This minimum recommended value provides part of source resistance matching for the noninverting input bias current.
-It is also used to form a simple parasitic pole to roll off the frequency response at very high frequencies (> 500MHz) using the input parasitic capacitance.
-The gain resistor (R_G) is ac-coupled, giving the circuit a dc gain of +1, which puts the input dc bias voltage (2.5V) on the output as well.
+This minimum recommended value provides part of the dc source resistance matching for the noninverting input bias current.
+It is also used to form a simple parasitic pole to roll off the frequency response at very high frequencies (> 500MHz) using the input parasitic capacitance to form a bandlimiting pole.
+The gain resistor (R_G) is ac-coupled, giving the circuit a dc gain of +1, which puts the input dc bias voltage (2.5V) at the output as well.
 The output voltage can swing to within 1V of either supply pin while delivering > 100mA output current.
 A demanding 100Ω load to a midpoint bias is used in this characterization circuit.
-The new output stage circuit used in the OPA2690 can deliver large bipolar output currents into this midpoint load with minimal crossover distortion, as shown in the +5V supply harmonic distortion plots.
+The new output stage circuit used in the OPA690 can deliver large bipolar output currents into this midpoint load with minimal crossover distortion, as shown in the +5V supply, 3rd-harmonic distortion plots.